phapli/phapli.github.io/_posts/java/2015-07-24-jax-ws-webservice-example.md

 }
 {% endhighlight %}

+* Add the libraries to your project.

+	* jaxb-impl.jar
+	* jaxws-api.jar
+	* jaxws-rt.jar
+	* saaj-impl.jar
+	* stax-ex.jar
+	* streambuffer.jar

-4. Run this class to see the result.
+* Run this class to see the result.

 ##Reference
 <http://www.mkyong.com/webservices/jax-ws/deploy-jax-ws-web-services-on-tomcat/>